 Federal, State, and campus aid is awarded on the basis of need.
 Need is the difference between your costs (tuition, room, board, books, supplies, and personal expenses) and the amount that you and your family are expected to pay as determined by a standard formula established by Congress and regulated by the Department of Education.
-This amount is called the Expected

-Family Contribution (EFC).
+This amount is called the Expected Family Contribution (EFC).
 Thus, COST - EFC = NEED.
 The basis for determining the expected family contribution at Maine Maritime Academy is the Free Application for Federal Student Aid (FAFSA), provided by the U.S. Department of Education.

-Students applying for financial assistance should submit a FAFSA to the Federal Student Aid Programs Office as soon as possible after January 1 of the application year, but not later than April 1.
+Students applying for financial assistance should submit a FAFSA to the Federal Student Aid Programs Office as soon as possible after October 1.
 Applications are available from your high school guidance office or Maine Maritime Academy, or online at www.fafsa.ed.gov.
-Re-application for financial aid is required for each academic year that the student wishes to be considered for financial assistance.
+Reapplication for financial aid is required for each academic year that the student wishes to be considered for financial assistance.
 Parent and student tax returns and a verification worksheet may be required.
 Call or write the Financial Aid Office with any questions regarding the financial aid process (207) 326-2205.
 The Financial Aid Office is located in The Robert S. Walker Admissions and Financial Aid Center.